isaacs/node-glob/README.md

 object as the `options` argument to a subsequent operation to share the previously loaded cache.

-- `cwd` String.
+- `cwd` String path or `file://` string or URL object.
 The current working directory in which to search.
 Defaults to `process.cwd()`.
 This option is always coerced to use forward-slashes as a path separator, because it is not tested as a glob pattern, so there is no need to escape anything.
+See
-See also: "Windows, CWDs, Drive Letters, and UNC Paths", below.
+  also: "Windows, CWDs, Drive Letters, and UNC Paths", below.

   This option may be eiher a string path or a `file://` URL object or string.